siran/writing/books/A Maxwell Universe/A Maxwell Universe - 101 From Darkness, Light.md

 we pay attention to—not because nature is made of numbers (or, in its most recent rebranding, “information”).

 This perspective prepares the ground for a different approach.
-Instead of starting from mathematical objects, we start from energy itself and the interactions it sustains.
-Geometry, fields, and equations come later—as descriptions of persistent patterns in that underlying activity.
+We start not from mathematical objects, but from predictable interactions and their cause-effect patterns.

 ## For more information, see: